thrashr888/s3url/readme.md

 ## s3url  - provide path. get url.
 ### A CLI tool to get a public link for any file

-Uses [s3](http://aws.amazon.com/s3/) to store the files.
-It's a cool uploading tool that I've been using on my website and this is a hack on top of it.
+Uses [Amazon S3](http://aws.amazon.com/s3/) to store the files. s3url copies files and streams to a public S3 file and copies the url to your clipboard.

 #### Use Cases